301-Redirection/DBC/backend/lua/LuaScriptingDocumentation.md

 * time (the time in the Dota Game),
 * EnemyHeroesAlive which corresponds to the number of enemy heroes that are alive
 * AlliedHeroesAlive which corresponds to the number of allied heroes that are alive
-* NumEnemyHeroesVisible that corresponds to the number of enemy heroes that are currently visible on the minimap
-* RadiusAlliedHeroes which corresponds to the radius of the circle that covers all the allied heroes on the map

 `Operator` determines the type of operator to be used in an if statement.
 They are as follows